LeventeBack/NPRG035-csharp-semester-project/docs/Developer.md

 - `QuizEdu.sln` - The solution file for the QuizEdu project.

-- `QuizEdu/` - The main project folder containing the source code for the QuizEdu application.

-  1.2 QuizEdu Project

-The QuizEdu project contains the following files and folders:

 - `QuizEdu.csproj` - The project file for the QuizEdu application.

-- `Migrations/` - Contains the migrations for the database

 - `Properties/` - The properties folder contains the following files: